 The simplest option is being prepared.
 Having warm clothing, sleeping bags and blankets stored away should always be in your essentials.
 Even in the dead of summer, you still want to have those sweaters and blankets for the occasional cool night.

 There are many computer websites and apps to help you see what is coming.
 Snowbirding to the Southern States is a good way to avoid the winter months up north.
-To keep costs low, there are apps that can help you locate free or low cost campsites.
+To keep costs low, there are apps that can help you locate free or low-cost campsites.
 Many of these free areas make use of public land or retail parking lots.

 #2 – Portable Heaters

 There are many types of portable heaters you can use to heat a camper without electricity hook up.
 Experts recommend using electric-based ceramic heaters to minimize a fire hazard.
-Electric heaters use a minimal amount electric power conserving your house batteries.
-There are battery powered heaters available, but they are small and for personal use.
+Electric heaters use a minimal amount of electric power conserving your house batteries.
+There are battery-powered heaters available, but they are small and for personal use.
 When placing these portable heaters around your RV, keep in mind they can be fire hazards.